AbishekSathiyan/Greenden_Clone/README.md

    ```

 ## Usage
-- Simply navigate through the site to explore products.
+- Navigate through the site to explore products.
+- Use the **Search Bar** to filter products by name.
 - Use the **Contact Us** form or click on the email/WhatsApp links for inquiries.

 ## Contributing